m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 Find and change the value of `#ssl_prefer_server_ciphers = no` to `ssl_prefer_server_ciphers = yes`

-Disable outdated and inscure SSLv3, TLSv1 and TLSv1.1 by adding the following line to the end of the file: `ssl_protocols = !SSLv3 !TLSv1 !TLSv1.1`
+Disable outdated and insecure SSLv3, TLSv1 and TLSv1.1 by adding the following line to the end of the file: `ssl_protocols = !SSLv3 !TLSv1 !TLSv1.1`

 Next find the following lines: